dsmooke/react-portfolio/README.md

 ## Description

-A refactored version of [Responsive Portfolio](https://github.com/dsmooke/responsive-portfolio) that utilizes React.
+A personal portfolio highlighting work in web-development, studio art, and theater.
+This portfolio uses React and is a refactored version of the **Responsive Portfolio**.
+See original portfolio [here](https://github.com/dsmooke/responsive-portfolio).

-View the deployed react application [here](https://dsmooke.github.io/react-portfolio/)
+View the deployed React application [here](https://dsmooke.github.io/react-portfolio/)

 ![demo](./public/imgs/react-portfolio-demo.png)